Welcome to the Figure Skating Section of the Milton Skating Club

 |DANCE||The skaters will learn the components of the first compulsory dance; the roll, the progressive and the edge.
 They will then put these skills together to create the first compulsory dance of Skate Canada-The Dutch Waltz.
 Once the skater learns the steps, they will perform them with a partner.
 There are three preliminary dances; The Dutch Waltz, The Canasta Tango and The Baby Blues.
 During the dance session the skaters are only permitted to practice freeskate if they are in a private lesson with their coach.|

 When a skater is ready to try a test their coach will let them know.
-The skaters will be initially testing at Low test days and will test The Dutch Waltz first.
+The skaters will be initially testing at low test days and will test The Dutch Waltz first.
 They will be evaluated by a Skate Canada official.
-There is a fee of $12 for the test and a $10 club fee.
-The club fee covers the cost of ice, food and a small gift for the official and their mileage.
-The evaluators are volunteers and do not receive any compensation for the time they spend at test days or competitions and it is important to show them our hospitality.
-You will be invoiced for your tests through your online account, payment will need to be made at least 1 day in advance of the test.
+There is a fee of $22 for the initial test and a additional tests are $12/test.
+ALL Star 1-3 test fees are now INCLUDED in your membership fees as of 2019-20 season.
+Star 4 and up, will be invoiced at $12/test.

 Competing is optional but most coaches feel it is important to compete even if you don’t have “Competitive Stream” aspirations.
 The process of preparing for competition focuses’ skaters efforts and the performance experience can improve performance under pressure both at competitions and test days.
 Besides, skaters enjoy competitions outside their club – they are exciting and skaters feel proud to represent their club.
 Our annual area competition is Skates Alive.
 This competition caters to all levels of skaters and is a good place to get your first taste of a skating competition.
 This is held in early December.